JabRef/jabref/README.md

 Want to be part of a free and open-source project that tens of thousands of scientists use every day?
 Check out the ways you can contribute, below:

 - Not a programmer?
-Help translating JabRef at [Crowdin](https://crowdin.com/project/jabref) or learn how to help at [contribute.jabref.org](https://contribute.jabref.org)
+Help to translate JabRef at [Crowdin](https://crowdin.com/project/jabref) or learn how to help at [contribute.jabref.org](https://contribute.jabref.org)
 - Quick overview on the architecture needed?
 Look at our [high-level documentation](https://devdocs.jabref.org/getting-into-the-code/high-level-documentation)
 - For details on how to contribute, have a look at our [guidelines for contributing](CONTRIBUTING.md).
 - You are welcome to contribute new features.
 To get your code included into JabRef, just [fork](https://help.github.com/en/articles/fork-a-repo) the JabRef repository, make your changes, and create a [pull request](https://help.github.com/en/articles/about-pull-requests).